xiaoxuan-yu/Potts_MC_Simulation/report/files/main.typ

 where $k_B$ is the Boltzmann constant and $q$ is the number of spin states.
 In the simulation approach, the critical temperature can be determined by finding a peak in the specific heat.

 = Problem setup
-In the simulation, a 2D square lattice without periodic boundary is used as the target system.
+In the simulation, a 2D square lattice with periodic boundary is used as the target system.
 The lattice has size $N = 32$.
 For simplicity, we set the coupling constant $J = 1$ and the magnetic field strength $h = 0$.
 Besides we use the reduced temperature s.t. $k_B = 1$. $q$ is set to 3, which means the spin variable can take on 3 different values, 1, 2, and 3.

 The initial state of the system is randomly generated.
 The simulation is performed under different reduced temperatures $T$ from 0.5 to 2.5.
 For each temperature, the system is evolved for 500,0000 steps.
 The trajectory of the system is recorded every 100 steps and thus the physical quantities are calculated with the same interval.